Baguio: Pollution

-Baguio suffers from air pollution and is one of the cities with the dirtiest air in the country according to a 2014 WHO report.
-A slight improvement in the city's air quality was cited in 2017 by the DENR's Environmental Management Bureau.
-In a 2018 WHO report, the city was again listed among 8 other cities alongside Cebu, Dagupan, Davao, Manila, San Carlos, Urdaneta and Zamboanga.
-Eco-vehicles and Euro 4 compliant vehicles have been tested whether or not they are suited for the city's steep slopes in line with efforts to modernize its Public Utility Vehicles (PUVs).
-Public Utility Vehicles, specifically jeepneys have been pushed for its modernization, in line with President Duterte's PUV modernization initiative.
+Baguio suffers from air pollution and is one of the cities with the dirtiest air in the Philippines, according to a 2014 WHO report; a slight improvement in the city's air quality was cited in 2017 by the DENR's Environmental Management Bureau.
+In a 2018 WHO report, the city was listed as having the most polluted air among 8 other local cities (Cebu, Dagupan, Davao, Manila, San Carlos, Urdaneta and Zamboanga).
+Eco-vehicles and Euro 4 compliant vehicles have been tested to see whether or not they are suited for the city's steep slopes in line with efforts to modernize its Public Utility Vehicles (PUVs).
+PUVs, specifically jeepneys, have been pushed for its modernization, in line with President Duterte's PUV modernization initiative.

-Another problem that plagues the city is its garbage and waste disposal.
+Another problem that plagues Baguio is its garbage and waste disposal.
 The city has been dumping its garbage in a landfill in Urdaneta City, but rising costs are putting a strain on the city's budget.
 In early 2018, the city government started using its garbage transfer station in the city outskirts near Marcos Highway, drawing protests from residents of the nearby town of Tuba, who cited the facility poses health hazards to their communities.
-As of 2019, the Philippine National Oil Company (PNOC) has offered to test a waste-to-energy technology as a possible solution to its garbage woes.
-The city's waste water treatment plant is also eyed for an expansion as it not been able to fully cater to the city's needs.
-Those which the plant have not been able to cater to were dumped in the Balili River, leading to its high coliform levels, even higher than that of Manila Bay's.
+As of 2019, the Philippine National Oil Company has offered to test a waste-to-energy technology as a possible solution to its garbage woes.
+Baguio's waste water treatment plant is also eyed for an expansion as it has been unable to fully cater to the city's needs; wastewater which the plant could not accommodate were dumped in the Balili River, leading to its high coliform levels—even higher than that of Manila Bay's.

 Landscape

 Baguio is also a planned city.
-American Architect and Urban Planner Daniel Burnham was commissioned to design the new capital.
-His design for the city was based on the City Beautiful movement, which features broad streets and avenues radiating out from rectangles.
+American Architect and Urban Planner Daniel Burnham was commissioned to design the new capital; his design for the city was based on the City Beautiful movement, which features broad streets and avenues radiating out from rectangles.

 During the Second World War, Baguio was razed to the ground during the Japanese forces' invasion and the subsequent shelling by American forces during the liberation.
 After the liberation, rebuilding began and most of the historical buildings were thoroughly reconstructed.
 However, some of the historic buildings from the 19th century that had been preserved in reasonably reconstructible form were nonetheless eradicated or otherwise left to deteriorate.
-During the 1990 Luzon earthquake, it further devastated Baguio's old buildings.
-A total of 28 collapsed buildings, including hotels, factories, and government and university buildings, as well as many private homes and establishments resulted from the quake.
+The 1990 Luzon earthquake further devastated Baguio's old buildings, which include 28 collapsed buildings such as hotels, factories, government and university buildings, and many private homes and establishments.

 Baguio's current landscape is mostly of contemporary architecture.